 Travel expenses will be paid for each day an AP member attends the AP meeting.
 In some cases, the AP meeting will end ahead of schedule; in these cases, travel expenses will be paid for the scheduled days of AP meetings should an AP member wish to stay and attend some of the Council meeting.
-AP members can also choose to depart immediately after the AP meeting adjourns.
+AP members may also choose to depart immediately after the AP meeting adjourns.
+The Council will also pay travel expenses on the additional days that the Chair, Vice-Chair, or designee is reporting AP minutes to the Council after the AP meeting adjourns.
 Fees associated with changing flight reservations or hotel stays may be approved by the Executive Director or Deputy Director.